The Maine Antique

 on Route 1 [3506 Atlantic Highway].
 We are just three miles north of Moody's Diner, located in

 a nineteenth century country road house with ample parking.
+Museum visitors are encouraged to arrive EARLY before 3 pm at the latest.
+We do close the building at 4 pm.
 Please scroll to the bottom of this page for museum information about hours and days when we are open.

 Publications and web sites that feature Fawcett's Antique Toy Museum